pu2clr/PIC16F/projects/12-ONE_WIRE_PROTOCOL/PIC10F200/README.md

     movf    tempL,w
-    andlw   0B00001111	    ; Gets the firs 4 bits to know the fraction of the temperature movwf   frac
+    andlw   0B00001111	    ; Gets the firs 4 bits to know the fraction of the temperature movwf   frac	    ; if frac >= 8 then set it to 1 else set it to 0 ; Round off if the fractional part is greater than or equal to 8 (0.5). movlw   8
+    subwf   frac
+    btfss   STATUS, 0
+    goto    SetFracToZero
+    goto    SetFracToOne
+SetFracToZero:
+    clrf    frac
+    goto    CalcTemp
+SetFracToOne:
+    movlw   1
+    movwf   frac

+CalcTemp:

     ; Shift 4 bits to right the MSB of the tempL
     rrf	    tempL
     rrf	    tempL